rahulrk-dev/snips/RandomNumberGenerator.md

-# [Random Number Generator within a given Range]
+# Random Number Generator within a given Range
-[Its an snippet for a  function random number generator which whill generates a number within a given range include extreme values]
+Its an snippet for a  function random number generator which whill generates a number within a given range include extreme values

 ## Result
 ```
-console.log(randomNumber( 1, 100 )); // 68
+randomNumber( 1, 100 ); // 68
 ```

 ## Snip Langauge